 It’s time for Adobe to add a necessary element to Lightroom Mobile.

 Add your voice.
-Maybe Adobe will finally heed us if enough people make it clear that we need Keywords in Lightroom Mobile.
+Maybe Adobe will finally heed us if enough people clarify that we need Keywords in Lightroom Mobile.